ThatFrostyy/Survival/README.md

 ## Pull Request
 Before submitting a pull request, please ensure the following:

-1. **Test Code**: Any test code within the project should be commented out.
+1. **Test Code**: Any test code within the project should be deleted.
 This includes, but is not limited to:
     - Code for adding items
     - Code for changing locations
     - Code within the `OnPlayerCreate`, `OnShopCreate`, and similar functions

-2. **Notices**: Please leave a comment above any test code that you've commented out.
+2. **Notices**: Please leave a comment above any code that you've commented out.
 This helps other contributors understand why the code is commented and when it might be useful to uncomment it.

 By adhering to these guidelines, we can maintain a clean and efficient codebase for everyone.
 Thank you for your cooperation!